 In some situations, your plan premium could be more than the amount listed above in Section 4.1.
-This situation is described below.
+These situations are described below.

-- Some members are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+- If you signed up for extra benefits, also called "optional supplemental benefits", then you pay an additional premium of \$38.00 each month for these extra benefits.
+If you have any questions about your plan premiums, please call Member Services (phone numbers are printed on the back cover of this booklet). - Some members are required to pay a late enrollment penalty because they did not join a Medicare drug plan when they first became eligible or because they had a continuous period of 63 days or more when they didn't have "creditable" prescription drug coverage. ("Creditable" means the drug coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
 For these members, the late enrollment penalty is added to the plan's monthly premium.
-Their premium amount will be the monthly plan premium plus the amount of their late enrollment penalty. - o If you are required to pay the late enrollment penalty, the amount of your penalty depends on how long you waited before you enrolled in drug coverage or how many months you were without drug coverage after you became eligible.
-Chapter 6, Section 9 explains the late enrollment penalty. - o If you have a late enrollment penalty and do not pay it, you could be disenrolled from the plan.
+Their premium amount will be the monthly plan premium plus the amount of their late enrollment penalty. - If you are required to pay the late enrollment penalty, the amount of your penalty depends on how long you waited before you enrolled in drug coverage or how many months you were without drug coverage after you became eligible.
+Chapter 6, Section 9 explains the late enrollment penalty. - If you have a late enrollment penalty and do not pay it, you could be disenrolled from the plan.